Made for Adult Ice Skaters

 • Search for skating technique channels ("figure skating basics")

-• Instagram hashtags: #adultskatetoo, #adultfigureskating
+• Instagram: #adultskatetoo, #adultfigureskating

 • TikTok: lots of short, inspiring adult skating clips